-This side event will allow forest and farm producer organisations (FFPOs) to share how they have become stronger, and what lessons we can learn regarding the challenges, successes, initiatives, policies and strategies that have helped them more effective.
-It is of specific importance for those engaged in establishing, managing and supporting FFPOs, but will also interest others working in rural development.
-More than 12 of the 30 organisations contributing to ETFRN News 57 are already known to be attending the congress, and will participate.
-The best of the 30 stories in ETFRN News will be told by the FFPOs themselves, and the rest will be shared through personal interactions, slide shows and other media.
+This side event allowed forest and farm producer organisations (FFPOs) to share how they have become stronger, and what lessons we can learn regarding the challenges, successes, initiatives, policies and strategies that have helped them more effective.
+More than 12 of the 30 organisations contributing to ETFRN News 57 participated.
+The best of the 30 stories in ETFRN News were told by the FFPOs themselves, and the rest were shared through personal interactions, slide hows and other media.

 Developing benefit-sharing arrangements for REDD+

-This event will bring together approaches to benefit sharing that are implemented in several initiatives aimed at addressing drivers of deforestation and forest degradation in Africa, Asia and Latin America.
-It draws from work in Peru, Mexico, Indonesia, Democratic Republic of Congo, Cameroon and Tanzania to highlight factors that underpin effective benefit sharing mechanisms.
+This event brought together approaches to benefit sharing that are implemented in several initiatives aimed at addressing drivers of deforestation and forest degradation in Africa, Asia and Latin America.
+It drew from work in Peru, Mexico, Indonesia, Democratic Republic of Congo, Cameroon and Tanzania to highlight factors that underpin effective benefit sharing mechanisms.

-In particular, we consider how property rights/tenure and the actors engaged in REDD+ interventions (private sector or NGOs) influence the distribution of benefits and functioning of benefit mechanisms.
-We will also look at the roles and incentives of external agents (primarily private actors) in supporting benefit sharing arrangements.
+In particular, we considered how property rights/tenure and the actors engaged in REDD+ interventions (private sector or NGOs) influence the distribution of benefits and functioning of benefit mechanisms.
+We also looked at the roles and incentives of external agents (primarily private actors) in supporting benefit sharing arrangements.
 The gender dimensions of benefits sharing mechanisms are also addressed.
-In addition, we will offer a framework to assist countries in identifying and advancing the establishment and refinement of suitable benefit sharing mechanisms based on their country context.
+In addition, we offered a framework to assist countries in identifying and advancing the establishment and refinement of suitable benefit sharing mechanisms based on their country context.

 China in Africa's forests – finding a green path to prosperity?